mjdall/mypycore/tools/llmscan/README.md

 # llmscan

-`llmscan` is a Python script that generates a markdown summary of your codebase for use with GPT-4.
+`llmscan` is a Python script that generates a markdown summary of your codebase for use with your preffered AI assistant.
 It scans a directory, extracts file contents, and includes a directory structure overview.

 ## Installation